Insights From Insurance for Fair Machine Learning: A Brief History of Insurance Rationalities

 \subsection{The Climax: Personalized Insurance}

 From the 1980s on, the insurance industry was increasingly challenged by anti-discrimination legislation.
-Social movements attacked the average man (woman) logic that insurance based its actuarially `fair' premia on.
+Social movements attacked the average human (woman) logic that insurance based its actuarially `fair' premia on.
 A prominent example is the campaign initiated by the National Organization for Women (NOW) \citep{krippner2022person,krippner2023unmasked}, aimed at ending gender-based risk segmentation.
 In line with the civil rights movement, feminists considered such underwriting (that is, risk classification) practices to be unfairly discriminatory, as they rely on group-based generalizations.
 Instead, they asked for a finer adjustment to \textit{individual risk}.
 What was under attack here is the fundamental group-based logic of actuarial fairness.
 The US supreme court asserted in the context of insurance that ``[e]ven a true generalization about [a] class cannot justify class-based treatment'' (Norris, 1983, as cited in \citet{avraham2017discrimination}).
 A more recent case is the \textit{ECJ Test-Achats} ruling in the EU, which highly restricts gender-based underwriting \citep{rebert2015right,cevolini2022actuarial}.

-In response to such anti-discrimination legislation and in anticipation of a continuation of this trend, the practical meaning of actuarial fairness gradually began to shift --- \citet{meyers2018enacting} speak of a change in the \textit{enactment} of actuarial fairness.\footnote{See Section~\ref{sec:performativity}.
-We equate \textit{enactment} with `practical meaning' here only as a first approximation.} Consequently we find two highly entangled trends in the contemporary insurance industry: the \textit{individualization of risk} and \textit{behaviour-based personalization} \citep{cevolini2020pool,mcfall2020personalisation}.
+In response to such anti-discrimination legislation and in anticipation of a continuation of this trend, the practical meaning of actuarial fairness gradually began to shift.
+Consequently we find two highly entangled trends in the contemporary insurance industry: the \textit{individualization of risk} and \textit{behaviour-based personalization} \citep{cevolini2020pool,mcfall2020personalisation}.

 The individualization of risk can be understood as taking group-based actuarial fairness to the limit and (hypothetically) forming `groups of one'; instead of spreading risk over a pool, each policyholder would pay exactly for her own \textit{individual risk} \citep{cevolini2020pool}.
 In terms of solidarity, this implies a complete erosion of subsidizing risk solidarity, so that ideally only chance solidarity remains.
 Rephrasing this, what is now being emphasized is the non-homogeneity within previous groups of policyholders \citep{barry2020insurance}.
 To this end, insurers begin to shift the focus from attributes which are considered uncontrollable (\eg gender, race)\footnote{While the case of gender demonstrates that what is considered controllable can change, for insurance purposes, gender is arguably still uncontrollable.} to controllable, dynamic data about the individual, and adjust premia accordingly, yielding behaviour-based personalization.
 Of course, the hope is that behaviour is closely linked to the individual risk, otherwise personalization would hardly be reasonable; in this way individualization and personalization are correlated.\footnote{One would (in most contexts) not try to personalize premia based on the binary feature `having attached earlobes'.}